 The module seeks to explore how novels and plays are adapted and interpreted for the screen.
-We shall be looking at how certain texts lend themselves to multiple reshaping such as Laclos' 'Dangerous Liasions' and Henry James 'The Turn of the Screw', both of which have been adapted for the screen more than once.
-We shall also analyse lesser known works that have gone on to become feature films, such as Arthur Schnitzlers short work 'Dream Story, filmed as 'Eyes Wide Shut'.
-Adaptations directed by widely recognised filmmakers such as De Sica, Max Ophuls, Kubrick and Pier Paolo Pasolini will also be examined with a view to eliciting and understanding their particular approach to, and filmic vision of, written texts.
+We will analyse how certain texts lend themselves to multiple reshaping, such as Laclos' Dangerous Liaisons.
+We will also analyse lesser-known works that have gone on to become feature films, such as Arthur Schnitzler’s Dream Story, filmed as Eyes Wide Shut.
+Adaptations directed by internationally recognized filmmakers such as Roman Polanski, Vittorio De Sica, Francis Ford Coppola, Stanley Kubrick, and Pier Paolo Pasolini will be examined with a view to eliciting and understanding their particular approach to, and filmic vision of, written texts.

-This module appears in:
+This module appears in the following module collections.

 Method of assessment